univention/guardian/authorization-api/README.md

 The project itself provides the `env` adapter, which can be used.

 **GUARDIAN__AUTHZ__ADAPTER__PERSISTENCE_PORT,type=string** Defines which adapter should be used for the persistence port.
-The project itself provides the `static_data` adapter, which can be used.

 **GUARDIAN__AUTHZ__ADAPTER__POLICY_PORT,type=string** Defines which adapter should be used for the policy port.
 The project itself provides the `opa` adapter, which can be used.